Lin-Xu-lab/SpaSNE/README.md

 # Parameter setting

-SpaSNE has two key parameters: the global gene expression weight 𝛼 which balances local and global gene expression preservation, and the spatial weight 𝛽 which balances gene expression and spatial structure preservation.
-Larger 𝛼 leads to larger 𝑟1 and smaller 𝑟2, while larger 𝛽 leads to larger 𝑟2 and smaller 𝑟1.
-Thus, a proper ratio between 𝛼 and 𝛽 is required to give a good preservation of both gene expression preservation and spatial structure preservation.
-In addition to the relative ratio between 𝛼 and 𝛽, we noticed that the magnitude of 𝛼 influences the reproducibility of the embedding.
-Larger 𝛼 results in higher chance of failure of embedding, especially when the data size is small.
-Based on the above considerations and the experiences on five real datasets, we gave the following recommendations for setting 𝛼 and 𝛽:
+SpaSNE has two key parameters: The global gene expression weight 𝛼 that balances the prevervations of local and global gene expressions, and the spatial weight 𝛽 that balances gene expressions and the spatial structure.
+A larger 𝛼 leads to a larger 𝑟1 and a smaller 𝑟2, while a larger 𝛽 leads to a larger 𝑟2 and a smaller 𝑟1.
+Thus, a proper ratio between 𝛼 and 𝛽 is required to give a satisfied preservation of both the gene expressions and the spatial structure.
+In addition to the ratio between 𝛼 and 𝛽, we noticed that the magnitude of 𝛼 influences the reproducibility of the embedding.
+A larger 𝛼 results in a higher chance of embedding failure, especially when the data size is small.
+Based on the above considerations and the experiences from processing five real datasets, we give the following recommendations for setting 𝛼 and 𝛽:

-𝛼 ∈ [6,10], 𝛽 ∈ [1,5], 𝛼 / 𝛽 ≥ 2.
+𝛼 ∈ [6,10], 𝛽 ∈ [1,5], and 𝛼 / 𝛽 ≥ 2.

-The default parameters for SpaSNE were set as 𝛼 = 8, 𝛽 =2  if spatial input was available, and 𝛼 = 8, 𝛽 = 0 if spatial input was not provided .
+In this software package, the default parameters have been set as (𝛼 = 8, 𝛽 = 2) when the input of the spatial information is available, and (𝛼 = 8, 𝛽 = 0) when there is no input of the sptial information.

 # Examples